shinshoji01/split_bill/README.md

 # Split Bill
+You can split bill with your friends.
+Please edit csv file as illustrated in `csv/`.

 # Docker Environment
 This repository contains docker environment to allow anyone to try my model.
 To make the execution simple, I created my environment with docker-compose.
 Please follow the procedure below to build my environment.